mattladany/dev-env/README.md

 ## About
 This is the development environment that I use when developing on a VM.

-Currently supported boxes from Vagrant Cloud:
+Currently supported operating systems from Vagrant Cloud:
-* centos/7
+* Centos 7

 ## Dependencies
 * __vagrant__ - see https://www.vagrantup.com